Perspective | Displaced by the clearing of a homeless encampment, a woman was alone when her tent collapsed in the snow

 And yet, at the beginning of December, another encampment was cleared.
 That one was at New Jersey Avenue and O Street NW.

-“This morning when I arrived at the New Jersey & O St encampment site, there were a number of case workers, advocates and community members helping several residents who had not been housed pack up their belongings,” council member Brianne K. Nadeau (D-Ward 1) tweeted that day.
+“This morning when I arrived at the New Jersey & O St encampment site, there were a number of case workers, advocates and community members helping several residents who had not been housed pack up their belongings,” D.C.
+Council member Brianne K. Nadeau (D-Ward 1) tweeted that day.
 “There was confusion among encampment residents — some did not know if they were receiving a housing resource, hotel, or if they need to pack up and find a new location to sleep tonight.
 Some were feeling uncertain about their future, not knowing exactly how long the resources offered, if any, would last.”

 She introduced an emergency bill that would have forced the city to halt encampment evictions during the coldest months.
-The ACLU of D.C. ran on its website a piece that described the vote on the bill as “a life-or-death matter for thousands of unhoused people across the District.”
+The American Civil Liberties Union of D.C. ran on its website a piece that described the vote on the bill as “a life-or-death matter for thousands of unhoused people across the District.”
 On Dec.
 21, as my colleague Marissa J. Lang reported, the D.C.
 Council rejected that bill.

 Nuevelle says that while trying to get help and housing for the woman whose tent toppled, she learned this about her: She is 73 years old.
 She goes by Arlenia or Lenia.
 And she was displaced from the encampment at New Jersey and O.